 Understanding your data allowance, what uses data and how to keep track of your data usage

 A GB is roughly the equivalent of three hours of web browsing, 20,000 webpages loading, 1,000 files of information, or 500 e-books.
-Another way to look at it: A credit card swipe at a point-of-sale terminal uses about 1 kilobyte of data; you could swipe a card a million times before you’d use 1 GB of data.
+Another way to look at it: a credit card swipe at a point-of-sale terminal uses about 1 kilobyte of data.
+You could swipe a card a million times before you’d use 1 GB of data.

-1. Beware of back-ups.
+1. Beware of back-ups

 Backing up data is essential for a business.
 Storing data on business software as well as in the cloud is an ideal way to preserve vital customer lists and business contacts, copies of contracts, transaction records, employee information, tax and other important documents.
 But back-ups consume lots of bandwidth.
 You may be able to adjust the settings on your backup programs to prevent duplicating saved data, or to reduce the frequency of backups.
 These save both time and data.

 2. Limit video time